activecm/ipfix-rita/README.md

 To make sure that all the docker containers are running correctly on the IPFIX-RITA system, run the following on that system:
 ```
-sudo docker ps
+sudo ipfix-rita ps
 ```
-You should get a header line starting with "CONTAINER ID" and then at least three lines of running ocntainers with a status on "Up (some amount of time)".
+You should get a header line starting with "CONTAINER ID" and then at least three lines of running containers with a status on "Up (some amount of time)".
 The names of these containers should start with "ipfix_rita_logstash", "ipfix_rita_converter", and "ipfix_rita_mongodb".
-If you do not get these three lines, somehting may be wrong with the docker intances, please contact technical support.
+If you do not get these three lines, something may be wrong with the docker instances, please contact technical support.

 ### Checking that IPFIX-RITA is Creating Mongo Databases